aframevr/aframe-site/src/_posts/aframe-v0.6.0.md

 ## What's Next?

+> There may be some regressions related to .setAttribute and raycasters drawing
+> a line.
+We'll push out an 0.6.1 soon also including support for Firefox for
+> Android.

 [@machenmusik](https://twitter.com/machenmusik) is currently ushering in support for [Vive trackers](https://www.vive.com/us/vive-tracker/) to bring in real world objects into the VR world.
 Also expect support for SteamVR Knuckles